Cyb3r-Jak3/server_client/.github/README.md

 python3 server.py
 python3 client.py
 ```
-(Quick note: You will two seperate terminals sessions.
+(Quick note: You will two separate terminals sessions.
 1 for server and 1 for client)

 1. Mode0:
     -  Send Text: The client connect to the server and sends text to the server which writes it out in stuff.txt.
 Type "break" to end the session